lorniu/mpvi/README-en.md

 ## Usage

 Three core commands:
-1. `org-mpvi-open`, open video (local or remote) with MPV
+1. `mpvi-open`, open video (local or remote) with MPV
-2. `org-mpvi-seek`, control opened MPV with minibuffer
+2. `mpvi-seek`, control opened MPV with minibuffer
-3. `org-mpvi-insert`, insert timestamp link of video to current org buffer
+3. `mpvi-insert`, insert timestamp link of video to current org buffer

-Command `org-mpvi-seek` is the most frequently used one.
+Command `mpvi-seek` is the most frequently used one.
 It integrates many functions through minibuffer:
 - `i` Insert timestamp link into current buffer
 - `Space` Toggle play and pause
 - `j/k/l` Change the playback speed